 Seed Section Overview

 The Seed Section's responsibilities are both regulatory and service based: (1) The enforcement of Seed Laws and Regulations; and (2) The management of the Seed Certification program.
-The operation of the Arkansas Department of Agriculture's Official Seed Laboratory operates separately under the Regulatory Services Division.
+The Arkansas Department of Agriculture's Official Seed Laboratory is managed by the Laboratory Services Section.
 All Seed Regulatory activities are coordinated through the Quality Control and Compliance Section.

 The ultimate purpose of seed laws and regulations is to protect the consumer from poor quality or mislabeled planting seed and to provide a level opportunity for the selling of seed.
 This is achieved through field inspectors policing the areas where agricultural seed is sold, checking for compliance with regulations and taking random samples of the seed being offered for sale.
 The inspectors make sure that all the seed, which is being offered for sale, has a label.
 The label provides information for the buyer such as the germination potential, the kind and number of noxious weeds per pound, the % other crop, the % weeds, the % inert material present, etc.